Runnymede Trust: COVID-19

 Runnymede has been a leading source of research and data confirming the disproportionate impact of COVID-19 on Black and Minority Ethnic communities in Great Britain.
 Its survey of 2,585 adults, Over-exposed and Under-protected identified Bangladeshi and Black African communities as most vulnerable, and warned that important public safety and economic contingency measures – including "Stay Home" messaging and furlough advice – were not reaching BAME communities.
 A statement from the Department of Health said, "We know that Covid-19 has had a disproportionate effect on people from BAME backgrounds ... and the equalities minister is now taking forward vital work to tackle these disparities and protect our most vulnerable communities from the impact of the virus."

 In October 2020, Runnymede published a blog with the Institute for Public Policy Research calling on the government to set out a comprehensive strategy to mitigate ethnic inequalities for the subsequent months of the pandemic.
 Their research suggested this strategy should tackle two key inequalities.
-Firstly, because almost all minority ethnic groups are more likely to get Covid-19, the government should put in place measures to better protect these communities and support people to isolate.
-Secondly, the consequences and harms associated with Covid-19 for most minority ethnic groups, once they have caught it, are more severe.
+Firstly, because almost all minority ethnic groups are more likely to get COVID-19, the government should put in place measures to better protect these communities and support people to isolate.
+Secondly, the consequences and harms associated with COVID-19 for most minority ethnic groups, once they have caught it, are more severe.
 This means the government must ensure that minority ethnic groups have better access to treatment than they currently do.

 Windrush scandal

 Runnymede took a prominent role during the unravelling of the Windrush scandal and were acknowledged by the UK Government in bringing the injustice to light.
 Working with the Joint Council for the Welfare of Immigrants, Runnymede organised a meeting of 14 Caribbean High Commissioners with Downing Street officials and the Prime Minister at the time, Theresa May.
-This meeting was organised in parallel to another meeting in Parliament, where 5 of those citizens directly affected were able to discuss their treatment to 40 parliamentarians, including the Immigration Minister and Leader of the Opposition.
+This meeting was organised in parallel to another meeting in Parliament, where 5 of those citizens directly affected were able to discuss their treatment with 40 parliamentarians, including the Immigration Minister and Leader of the Opposition.
 Runnymede was subsequently named as the only civil society representative on the Windrush Lessons Learned Review Advisory Group and one of The Guardian's five Christmas appeal charities.